oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-22-multiple-definition-in-revision-history.md

 ### Multiple Definition in Revision History

-It MUST be tested that items of the revision history do not contain the same version number.
+It SHALL be tested that items of the revision history do not contain the same version number.

 The relevant path for this test is: